 You have data.
 Here’s what to do with it

-On March 11, 2020 by Karthik Venkatasubramanian, Oracle
+BY: Karthik Venkatasubramanian, Oracle

 Karthik Venkatasubramanian, Vice President of data and analytics at Oracle Construction and Engineering, discusses how construction businesses can take the data they have and apply it to different projects.